Members of the Board of Trustees

 Harle graduated from Marshall High School and the University of Texas at Austin before becoming a teacher in both Northside ISD and North East ISD.
 She worked as an Academic Dean at Rayburn Middle School and as a Staff Development Specialist in the NISD Organizational and Staff Development Department.
 She also served as an Executive Director for the School Improvement Department in North East ISD, as Assistant Superintendent for Curriculum and Instruction in San Antonio ISD, and as Assistant Superintendent of Curriculum and Instruction in Harlandale ISD.
 Harle received her Ph.D. in Curriculum Studies from the University of Texas at Austin.

-Dr. Harle currently serves as an educational consultant and school improvement coach for several school districts.
-She teaches at UTSA in the College of Education and serves on the SA2020 Commission on Education.
+Dr. Harle currently serves as an educational leadership coach for CAST Schools Network (Castschools.com).
+She teaches at UTSA in the College of Education and served on the SA2020 Commission on Education.

 Harle served as PTA president at Leon Springs Elementary School, Stinson Middle School. and O'Connor High School.

-She and her husband Judge Sid Harle have two children, Kimberly and Paul, who both graduated from O'Connor High School and the University of Texas at Austin and three grandchildren, Nicolas and Genevieve Solis, who will attend Northside schools, and new baby Quinn who lives in Austin.
+She and her husband Judge Sid Harle have two children, Kimberly and Paul, who both graduated from O'Connor High School and the University of Texas at Austin and four grandchildren.
+Nicolas & Genevieve Solis attend NISD elementary school and are in the dual language program.
+Quinn and Archie are in an early childhood school in Austin, Texas.

 District 7